Let's Talk Fire: 50 Easy Steps To Ruin A Volunteer Fire Department

 13. No matter what the situation is always run lights and sirens.
 Don't forget to drive as fast as you can.
 Going to the school for a presentation blar sirens and whip in like the school just got shot up by Rambo and friends.
 The kids will love it!

 16. Lose pieces of your turnout gear.
-Remember the volunteer fire service can always affords to replace it.
+Remember the volunteer fire service can always afford to replace it.
 If they can't steal someone else's.
 Hell, use your nomax to make a snowman and than use your boots to work in the flooded basement of your house.
+Or even better use someone else's.

 17. Always assume you are the incident commander, even if you are not everyone needs to listen to you anyways.
 This is your fire scene anyways.
 If you show up after everyone just radio I am here and this is now my scene!
 I am sure people will listen.